yurivin/iroha/dex-documentation/README.md

 ```

 ### Step 3 - User B adds liqudity to pool XOR-DOT
-The state of the User Account and Pool Reserve Account can be checked (e.g. before and after theoperation) via:
+The state of the User Account and Pool Reserve Account can be checked (e.g. before and after the operation) via:
 ```shell
 # CWD must be /demo/user_b
 ./iroha_client_cli account get --domain="Soramitsu" --name="User B"